 This guide will explain what you should know before you buy gold coins online: Why buying online is smart and convenient, how pricing works, which gold coins to buy, how to find an honest gold dealer, and which red flags should send you running for the hills.

 Doing business with a local coin shop gives you the peace of mind of being able to see the gold before you buy it and take it home with you that day.
 However, you’ll find better prices online.

 The reason is twofold: online dealers have low overhead costs (no brick and mortar store to maintain), and they can get multiple wholesalers to bid for your business so you get the lowest price.

-As we’ve discussed before, one of the biggest advantages of buying gold online is storage capability.
-By utilizing this feature, liquidity of the metal is maximized since there’s very minimal chance it is damaged in transit.
+As we’ve discussed before, one of the biggest advantages of buying gold online is the storage capability.
+By utilizing this feature, the liquidity of the metal is maximized since there’s very minimal chance it is damaged in transit.

 The best online dealers will provide an online interface to sell the metal anytime.
 As soon as gold has broken the chain of custody, it immediately becomes less liquid and more difficult to sell.